 Look for Inspiration for Fall Plants and Flowers

-While we walk around the gardens this week, I’ll talk about some of the changes I made to prepare for fall plantings.
+While we walk around the gardens this week, I’ll talk about some of the changes I made to prepare for fall gardening.

 The gardens look so good after cleaning them up!

 I spent some time deadheading and cutting plants back and they look so much better.

 I probably spent the most time in this bed because there was a lot of work to do.

 While the Echinacea is still flowering, it was falling over and crowding some of the other plants.